PixelPaper/ixdsuperstars/index.md

 *If you are looking at an app design you would be looking at developing a logo, supporting icons and the various screens to keep everything consistent.

-So, say your project was a series of origami-inspired, flat graphic, Star Wars characters.
+So.
+Say your project was a series of origami-inspired, flat graphic, Star Wars characters.
 By Easter (or over the holidays if you need more time) you would expect to have around six characters (more if you want) created on computer (PhotoShop, Illustrator, Sketch).

 So by the start of Week 10 you could have an origami-inspired, flat graphic R2D2, C3PO, Darth Vader, Obi Wan Kenobi, Yoda and Boba Fett.
 Wonderful!